Fix “This Device was Reset to Continue Sign in with a Google Account”

 The majority of the users getting this error are those who bought their phones from eBay or the local market, not knowing that the previous owner had removed the Google account or default factory reset it from the phone settings (which is the right way to do it, if you’re planning to sell your phone in the future).

-Bypass Google Account Verification after Factory Reset or Data Wipe
+Bypass Google Account Verification after Factory Reset

 To successfully bypass Google account verification after the reset, you need to do a lot of hard work and research.
 Because when Google introduced Factory Reset Protection with Android 5.1 back in 2014, the security was not as strong as it is today.
 Today, the latest and stable version of Android is version 12 and Android 13 is in beta testing and will soon be released.